You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 The most common disease conditions in clinical trials are Parkinson Disease and [disabled in preview].
 The leading clinical trial sponsors are AbbVie and [disabled in preview].

-There are six US patents protecting this investigational drug and three hundred and three international patents.
+There are sixty-one US patents protecting this investigational drug and four hundred and sixty-five international patents.

 Recent Clinical Trials for ABBV-951